 What Is Modified Atmosphere Packaging?

-Modified Atmosphere Packaging (or MAP) is the method of packaging that manipulates the atmosphere inside packaging carrying perishable goods such as beef, pork, chicken, and fish.
+Modified Atmosphere Packaging (MAP) is the method of packaging that manipulates the atmosphere inside packaging carrying perishable goods such as beef, pork, chicken, and fish.
 The process’s purpose is to extend the product’s shelf life housed within.

 MAP improves the shelf life and freshness of many foods.
 These foods are often packed with oxygen, which is removed using MAP.